livenlearnaday/livenlearnaday.github.io/_posts/2019-07-21-NumpadKD-Application-Privacy-Policy.md

 Touch coordinates  - The x and y positions of each button touch on the user’s screen.

-The app does use third party services that may collect information used to identify you.
+As the application is part og google play store and google play may use third party services that may collect information used to identify you.

 Link to privacy policy of third party service providers used by the app